 This entirely depends on the individual and their environment.
 How do you see your misophonia?
 Do you have access to quiet spaces or are you constantly bombarded by noise?
 Many misophones have adopted coping techniques that help them go about their day and take part in normal activities.
 Others can find it significantly affects their relationships and work life.

 Question: Is misophonia genetic?

 A study conducted by 23andMe in 2015 suggested there may be a link between the gene variant rs2937573 and misophonia.
 In a study of 80,000 respondents around 20% reported that they were “filled with rage” by the sound of others eating.”
 However, we cannot now say with certainty that if you have this gene variant you will have misophonia.
 Multiple genes may well be involved and there may also be a greater role played by epigenetics (whereby environment can have an impact specific genes being ‘switched on and off’).
 You can see more on this here.

 Great question and it makes sense to refer you to the answer above for more detail.
 The short answer is that there may well be a link between the gene variant rs2937573 and misophonia.
 However, we cannot say with certainty that if you have this gene variant you will have misophonia (there may be other genes and factors involved).
 For example epigenetics may be important (whereby environment/events can result in certain genes being ‘switched on and off’).

 Question: I think I suffer from misophonia, am I mad?

-No. You just have super sensitive, super amazing (and often infuriating) antennae.
+No. You just have super sensitive, super amazing (but often infuriating) sensory antennae.